gdilocker/multicolecionismo/docs/SECURITY_FIXES_2025-11-13.md

 # Security Fixes Applied - November 13, 2025

-This document details all security issues identified and fixed in the .com.rich platform.
+This document details all security issues identified and fixed in the .multicolecionismo.social platform.

 ## Summary of Issues Fixed